Roland I Rátót: First term as Palatine

 Roland was appointed Palatine in 1248, serving in that capacity unusually long period of time in that era, until 1260 as loyal to King Béla IV.
 He was also ispán of Pozsony County during that time (1248–1260) and ispán of Sopron County for a short time in 1255 (his seal preserved in that year).
 Before Roland, the palatines acted as itinerant judges, wandering in the whole realm in the 1230s and early 1240s.
 However he abandoned this practice and mostly heard cases in Pressburg (now Bratislava in Slovakia).
 During the Árpádian royals, Roland was the Palatine, who issued the majority of diplomas with accurate dates and locations.
 Most of his judgments connected to the kingdom's northwestern region.
 For instance, he issued his charters in Pressburg in 1249, 1251, 1252 (four), 1253 (three) and 1255 (two or three).
 Furthermore he also resided in Oltva (a settlement in Győr County which no longer exists), Vasvár, Trencsén (today Trenčín, Slovakia), Vaska, Muraszombat (today Murska Sobota, Slovakia), Győr, Mórichida and Regede (today Bad Radkersburg, Austria), when performed his palatinal judicial powers.
 He was the last Palatine, who judged over the Pannonhalma Archabbey (in 1254 and 1255), the monastery received waiver of privileges sometime later.
 During his term, the dignity gradually became a political office, overshadowing its former "traditional" functions (e.g. litigation).

 During his 12-year-term, Roland acted in at least 44 lawsuits, 28 of them were preserved in their entirety by contemporary charters.
 Accordingly, he acted as Palatine mostly in Transdanubia and permanently resided in Pressburg, where he was ispán.
 There Roland was also responsible for the protection of the northwest border (Pozsony and Sopron Counties) against Austria.
 When Béla IV revised his predecessors' land grants and reclaimed former royal estates, which greatly affected Pozsony County, Roland was entrusted with the implementation.
 Historian Kornél Szovák claimed Roland Rátót employed the clerical staff of the Pressburg chapel as his literate personnel.

 In 1254, Palatine Roland participated in drafting of peace treaty, which was signed in his residence, Pressburg on 1 May.
 In accordance with the treaty, Ottokar, who had in the meantime become King of Bohemia, ceded the Duchy of Styria to Béla, who also adopted the title Duke.
 He helped Béla IV in organizing and consolidating the Hungarian administration in Styria, he stayed Bad Radkersburg (Regede) several times in the 1250s.
 Discontented with the Hungarian rule, the Styrian lords sought assistance from Ottokar of Bohemia.
 Béla and his allies invaded Moravia, but Ottokar vanquished them in the Battle of Kressenbrunn on 12 June 1260.
-The defeat forced Béla to renounce Styria in favor of the King of Bohemia in the Peace of Vienna, which was signed on 31 March 1261 following the intermediary activity of Roland Rátót, who negotiated with Ottokar for months in Austria.
+Roland also participated in the battle.
+The defeat forced Béla to renounce Styria in favor of the King of Bohemia in the Peace of Vienna, which was signed on 31 March 1261 following the intermediary activity of Roland Rátót, who negotiated with Ottokar for months in Austria on behalf of King Béla and Queen Maria Laskarina.